Home/Blog/Well-Being/General Awareness/Best Salt for High Blood Pressure: Safe Choices & Sodium Facts

 Which salt is lowest in sodium?

-Boulder Salt is known to have 40% less sodium compared to regular table salt, making it a lower-sodium alternative for those looking to reduce their sodium intake.
+Boulder Salt is known to have 40% less sodium than regular table salt, making it a lower-sodium alternative for those seeking to reduce their sodium intake.

 Does adding salt increase BP?